mamgad/DVBLab/course/modules/04_sql_injection.md

 ## Exercises

 1. **Authentication Bypass**
-   - Try logging in with SQL injection payloads
+   - Try logging in with a single quote (') to trigger SQL errors and expose database details
    - Extract user credentials using time-based blind attacks (e.g. CASE WHEN with randomblob)
    - Implement proper parameterization